smakhnist/trade-enrichment-assignment/README.md

 | Quick (all in one)          | 218      | 480      | 378      | **+447%**               |

-# Test Coverage
+# Tests running and coverage

+### How to build jar and run tests
+`mvn clean install`

+### Use-case coverage
-3 tests are ensuring the reliable work of each solution:
+4 tests are ensuring the reliable work of each solution:
 - basic test asserting single-thread mode execution
 - test asserting input with invalid lines
 - thread-safety test asserting correct call handling in multi-thread mode

-### How to build jar and run tests
-`mvn clean install`
+- empty file test asserting correct handling of empty input file